lessthanoptimal/ValidationBoof/change.md

 - config_local.yaml to specify local benchmark behavior and information
 - Moved runtime regressions into a separate directory that is machine specific
 - Add CPU info to MachineInfo.txt
+- TODO Combine Fiducial into a single file for each algorithm
+- TODO Combine StereoVisOdom into one file for each algorithm
+- TODO List the files which changed the first time they changed to reduce clutter
 - TODO Add regression for template matching

 ## Version 0.36